Bladder exstrophy care at Mayo Clinic

 Expertise and experience.
 Mayo Clinic is a nationally and internationally recognized center for treating bladder exstrophy and one of the few institutions specializing in the treatment of such complex urologic disorders.

 Mayo Clinic doctors trained in pediatric urology have expertise and experience in evaluating and performing surgical repair for infants with bladder exstrophy.
 Pediatric urologists manage genital and urinary problems that occur in children.
-They specialize in developmental problems affecting the kidneys, bladder, urethra or genital tract.
+They specialize in developmental problems affecting the kidneys, bladder, urethra and genital tract.

 Mayo Clinic also has one of the largest centers in the world for treating adults over age 18 who have bladder exstrophy.

 - Unique 'fast track' postoperative protocol.
 After surgery, Mayo Clinic doctors are usually able to discharge babies home within a week, compared with a national standard of six to eight weeks.
 This means you'll be able to bring your infant home quickly.
 Your care team will explain how to care for your baby after surgery.

 - Multidisciplinary team approach.
 Mayo Clinic's multidisciplinary approach brings together expert resources from various specialties to create a patient-centered practice, providing your child — and your family — with the care you need.
 Together, Mayo's multidisciplinary team provides coordinated, comprehensive care.
 Your child's team may include doctors with special training in pediatric urology; pediatric orthopedics and pediatric anesthesia; obstetrics and gynecology; pediatric medicine; radiology and genetics.

 - Individualized approach.
 The condition and treatment needs of every child born with bladder exstrophy are unique.
 Your child's individual needs will guide his or her care at Mayo Clinic.

 - Research.
 Doctors at Mayo Clinic's campus in Minnesota research genetics, risks, causes, and diagnostic and treatment options for bladder exstrophy and other birth defects.